 Call recording encryption solutions:

-The most effective way to protect customer data, comply with the PCI DSS and minimise the ongoing cost of securing your infrastructure is to prevent sensitive payment information from entering your call centre environment in the first place.
+The most effective way to protect customer data, comply with the PCI DSS and minimize the ongoing cost of securing your infrastructure is to prevent sensitive payment information from entering your call center environment in the first place.